uhasker/getting-things-done-in-next-js/src/chapter7/01-react-components.md

 cd example
 ```

-You will see a couple of familiar files, including a `package.json` which - among other things - includes the dependencies of the project.
+You will see a couple of familiar files, including a `package.json` which—among other things—includes the dependencies of the project.
 Let's install those dependencies:

 ```sh